Our Ovum Donation program has been running since 1990.

 Due to high demand we have also added another kind of donation whereby donors are screened for many more recessive diseases (carrier state of the donor), more than 250 diseases.
 Thus there is both phenotypic and genotypic matching.
 This provides the most advanced protection against the occurrence of these diseases in the offspring.
 If interested, we can provide more details.

 Anonymity: For people residing in Cyprus, the donation system is Anonymous (the donor and the recipient remain anonymous throughout the procedure and forever thereafter).
-For people residing abroad, we follow the system enforced in their country.
-This means that if the system is Non-Anonymous or Open (the offspring can have identifying information about the donor at the age of 16-18 years old).
+For people residing abroad, we will follow the system enforced in their country (pending approval of legislation change by the parliament).
+This means that if the system is Non-Anonymous or Open the offspring can have identifying information about the donor at the age of 16-18 years old.

 Choice of the donor: The prospective recipient completes a form providing details of both her and her partner’s characteristics in order to register with the ovum donation program.
 The program coordinator will then try to match the couple with a potential donor according to their characteristics, hair colour, height, weight, blood type and skin colour.
 No pictures of the donor can be provided.
 The recipient either approves the donor or requests another matching.
 The waiting period is approximately 3 months.